Why Travel Beyond

 Recommended Right Now

 My favorite trips are well-balanced: a dash of adventure paired with time to relax, days spent in wild spaces with a weekend in the city, and a mix of natural environments and cultural encounters.
-With that in mind, I’d recommend visiting Namibia for a unique and unforgettable trip: the iconic sand dunes of Sossusvlei, the quaint fishing village of Swakopmund, the timeless culture of the Himba people, the eerie historic shipwrecks on the Skeleton Coast and a unique safari experience featuring desert adapted animals and salt pans at Etosha National Park.
+With that in mind, I’d recommend visiting Namibia for a unique and unforgettable trip: the iconic sand dunes of Sossusvlei, the quaint fishing village of Swakopmund, the longstanding culture of the Himba people, the eerie historic shipwrecks on the Skeleton Coast and a unique safari experience featuring desert adapted animals and salt pans at Etosha National Park.

 Ngala Tented Camp